Mastercard/pkcs11-tools/docs/MANUAL.md

 | `CKA_WRAP_WITH_TRUSTED`  | `wrap_with_trusted`  | boolean          |                                             |
 | `CKA_WRAP`               | `wrap`               | boolean          |                                             |

 ### HMAC keys

 For HMAC key, you need to specify `derive` (but please check with your HSM vendor, there are sometimes variations).
 The `-b` parameter specifies how many bits are used to generate the key.
 It is rounded up to the next byte boundary.

 ```
 $ p11keygen -k generic -b 256 -i test-hmac-32-bytes derive
 Generating, please wait...
 Key Generation succeeded
 ```

-For generating HMAC key on Entrust HSM, you need to use one of the following key types: `hmacsha1`, `hmacsha256`, `hmacsha384`, `hmacsha512`; In addition, specify `sign` and `verify`.
+For generating HMAC key on Entrust HSM, you need to use one of the following key types: `hmacsha1`, `hmacsha256` , `hmacsha384`, `hmacsha512`; In addition, specify `sign` and `verify`.
 The `-b` parameter specifies how many bits are used to generate the key.
 It is rounded up to the next byte boundary.

 ### creating wrapped keys

-using `p11keygen`, it is possible to generate a session key and wrap it immediately under one or several wrapping keys.
+Using `p11keygen`, it is possible to generate a session key and wrap it immediately under one or several wrapping keys.
 To achieve this, you simply need to add the `-W` optional parameter, followed by the wrapping parameters string, as explained in `p11wrap`.
 Note that by default, `p11keygen` will attempt to store a copy of the session key on the token.
 To prevent this (some PKCS\#11 library do not support this), add the `-r` optional parameter.

+`p11keygen` also supports JWK output with the -J parameter if required.
+See `p11wrap` for details.

 ## p11kcv

 Computes the key check value of a symmetric key and prints it.
 This will work only on secret keys, i.e. DES, AES and HMAC keys.

 The key check value is computed as follows:

-- For DES keys, it performs a a signature (MACing) or an encryption on a block of 8 zeroized bytes, and outputting the 3 first ones.
+- For DES keys, it performs a signature (MACing) or an encryption on a block of 8 zeroised bytes, and outputs the first 3 bytes.
-- For AES keys, it performs a a signature (MACing) or an encryption on a block of 16 zeroized bytes, and outputting the 3 first ones.
+- For AES keys, it performs a signature (MACing) or an encryption on a block of 16 zeroised bytes, and outputs the first 3 bytes.
 - For HMAC keys, the key check value is computed by HMACing a null-length buffer.
-Alternatively, it is possible to specify a length, using the `-b` optional argument, in which case a zeroized buffer of the specified lenght is used as input to the HMAC.
+Alternatively, it is possible to specify a length, using the `-b` optional argument, in which case a zeroised buffer of the specified length is used as input to the HMAC.

 ## p11req

 Generate a PKCS\#10 CSR.
 Important options are:

 - `-i`: the label of the key
- - `-d`: subject DN - Caution: must be specified in strict OpenSSL format, which is with a leading `/` character; however, unlike OpenSSL, the ordering is inverted (to ease human order encoding).
+- `-d`: subject DN - Caution: must be specified in strict OpenSSL format, which is with a leading `/` character;
+  however, unlike OpenSSL, the ordering is inverted (to ease human order encoding).
 It means that when you write `/CN=my cert/O=My Org/C=BE`, the actual (binary) order will start with the `C` attribute, then the `O` and finally the `C`.
 If however you would like to write the Subject DN in "binary" order, you can specify the `-r` option.
 - `-r`: use reverse order when specifying Subject DN (see `-d`for details).
 - `-e` ( may be specified several times): SAN field.
 It is prefixed with `DNS:` for a DNS entry, `email:` for an email entry, and `IP:` for an IPv4 address.
 - `-H` : hashing algorithm (`sha1`, `sha256`, \.... )
 - `-X`: add a subject key identifier extension to the CSR.
 - `-F`: do not perform signature.
 This can be useful in some case where the private key does not have `CKA_SIGN` property asserted, but where a CSR is yet required.
 The resulting signature is always invalid.
 - `-v`: be verbose.
 - `-o [filename]`: output to file